-In very small house lived a very small family, the Hollows.
+In the very small house lived a very small family, the Hollows.
 It is a very strange name but it fits for the strange family.

 Kathrin worked in a holiday knitting Shop with her friends while her husband Henry delivered chocolate and candies for a living.
-Both of them have ask a few days off for important task that needed to be done.
+Both of them have asked a few days off for an important task that needed to be done.
 They were coming home from the store, after buying a few appliances to fix their small home.
 Henry and Kathrin Hollow have lived in the house for almost twenty years.
-After they had their kids Phoebe and Matthew, it seems to grew smaller and started falling to pieces.
+After they had their kids Phoebe and Matthew, it seems to grow smaller and started falling to pieces.

 They noticed it when they didn’t have any more room for their closets, the windows would crack easily from frost, and their pet got stuck on the dog door one time.
 He had out-grown it and the family had to call a neighbor to get him out.

-Because of this the couple decided to look for a new home.
+Because of this, the couple decided to look for a new home.
 They were supposed to look at a few houses after shopping, but the trip was cut short.
 Now the family is not entirely perfect, and that was because Matthew and Phoebe don’t get along.
 They would fight almost everything.
 They would fight over the TV or sharing their things.
 They fight about whose turn it is to play with their pet fox and it frightened the poor creature.
 Sometimes Phoebe tries to get along with Matthew, she tried to be nice to him, but her plans always backfire.
 One time, Matthew hit her on the head and was grounded for making her cry.

 Matthew, the oldest, mostly spends his days indoors watching TV, reading his favorite superhero comics, or playing violent video games.
-He would try to play the rated M games but his parents would always said no, he was not a big kid to play it.
+He would try to play the rated M games but his parents would always say no, he was not a big kid to play it.
 Matthew hated when his parents use words like ‘grown-ups’ or ‘big kid’.
 He felt they were treating him like a small boy.

 “Can I go to my room?” asked Matthew.

-“You do want to help with mommy?”
+“Don't you want to help with mommy?”
 Kathrin replied.

 “I changed my mind.”

-“Aw c’mon Matt, don’t be like that” said Phoebe, “I’m sorry I made a big deal out of it.”
+“Aw c’ mon Matt, don’t be like that,” said Phoebe, “I’m sorry I made a big deal out of it.”

 Her brother rolled his eyes and grunted, “It’s fine.”

 As the family opened the front door, the fox was there ready to greet them.
 His tail waged as he barked happily.
-Matthew ignored the fox as he rudely enters home first and rushed up to his room.
+Matthew ignored the fox as he rudely enters the home first and rushed up to his room.
 Phoebe went to the kitchen, trying her best to carry the heavy shopping bags.
 Henry and Kathrin looked at each other with worry and they both sighed.

 “What are we going to with these kids Henry?” asked Kathrin, “We can’t even put them in the same room together.”